 Under our distribution agreement with BofAS, BofAS will purchase the Notes from us as principal at the public offering price indicated on the cover of this pricing supplement, less the indicated underwriting discount, if any.
 BofAS will sell the Notes to other broker-dealers that will participate in the offering and that are not affiliated with us, at an agreed discount to the principal amount.
 Each of those broker-dealers may sell the Notes to one or more additional broker-dealers.
 BofAS has informed us that these discounts may vary from dealer to dealer and that not all dealers will purchase or repurchase the Notes at the same discount.
 Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions.
-The public offering price for investors purchasing the Notes in these fee-based advisory accounts may be as low as \$974.00 per \$1,000.00 in principal amount of Notes.
+The public offering price for investors purchasing the Notes in these fee-based advisory accounts may be as low as \$991.25 per \$1,000.00 in principal amount of Notes.
+In addition to the underwriting discount, if any, an affiliate of BofA Finance will pay a referral fee of up to \$5.00 per \$1,000.00 in principal amount of Notes in connection with the distribution of the Notes to other registered broker-dealers.